School of Music, Theatre, & Dance

 - Highly skilled and experienced faculty.
-Within the program all faculty are practicing professionals in the fields of dance, theatre, or musical theatre.
+At Anderson University, our dance faculty members are practicing professionals in the fields of dance, theatre, or musical theatre.

 - Comprehensive curriculum.
-Students are required to take a variety of core courses and have the flexibility to select from focus areas and choose from a variety of related courses across campus to complete their individual dance degree.
+Dance majors are required to take a variety of core courses.
+They also have the flexibility to choose their focus and select from a variety of related courses across campus to complete their individual dance degree.

 - Rethink.
 Reinvent.
 Reimagine.
-Students focus on refining the body, sharpening the mind, and exploring an open environment to deepen connections between spirit and faith, becoming well-balanced individuals with the skills to pursue professional interests and servant leadership.
+Our dancers focus on refining the body, sharpening the mind, and exploring an open environment to deepen connections between spirit and faith, becoming well-balanced individuals with the skills to pursue professional interests and servant leadership.